 Man Accused of Killing Jordan’s Father Waives Mistrial Request

-Green, 21, is charged with first-degree murder, armed robbery and conspiracy to commit armed robbery in the shooting death of 57-year-old James Jordan.
-Green could get the death penalty if convicted.
+Green, 21, is charged with first-degree murder, armed robbery and conspiracy to commit armed robbery.
+He could get the death sentence if convicted.

-Defense attorney Woodberry Bowen opened the door for a possible mistrial while cross-examining dental expert Ernest Burkes, who was asked if he recalled a telephone conversation the two men had in 1993.
+Defense attorney Woodberry Bowen opened the door for a possible mistrial on Tuesday while cross-examining dental expert Ernest Burkes, who was asked if he recalled a telephone conversation the two men had in 1993.

 District Attorney Johnson Britt objected, and the jury was sent out while attorneys and the judge debated the question’s propriety.

 Weeks said Bowen should not have asked the question that way and might now have to testify that he thought Burkes misstated fact.

 The judge said Bowen should have had an investigator call Burkes.

 Bowen offered to drop the inquiry, but Weeks said not pursuing the question meant Green, if convicted, might have an appeals argument of ineffective counsel.

 Weeks questioned Green’s statement that he did not want a mistrial, then appointed another lawyer to advise him.

 But Green stuck by his refusal.